-Mr Murthy in the FY 2019-20 took a home loan for a house whose stamp duty value is INR 40 Lakh and the interest payment that Mr Murthy made for the year was INR 4,00,000.
-Is Mr Murthy eligible to claim deductions under section 80EEA?
+Mr. Murthy in the FY 2019-20 took a home loan for a house whose stamp duty value is INR 40 Lakh and the interest payment that Mr. Murthy made for the year was INR 4,00,000.
+He does not own any other residential house on the date of sanction of the loan.
+Is Mr. Murthy eligible to claim deductions under section 80EEA?

-Yes, in this case, Mr Murthy claim deductions under section 80EEA of INR 1,50,000 as the stamp value of the house is less than INR 45 Lakh.
-Additionally, he can also claim INR 2,00,00 as deductions under section 24, so the total deduction that Mr Murthy can claim under both section 80EEA and 24 is INR 3,50,000
+Yes, in this case, Mr. Murthy can claim a deduction for home loan interest under section 24 of INR 2,00,000.
+Additionally, he can also claim a deduction under section 80EEA of INR 1,50,000 as the stamp value of the house is less than INR 45 Lakh.
+So the total deduction that Mr. Murthy can claim under both sections 80EEA and 24 is INR 3,50,000.

 ITR Form Applicable for Section 80EEA

-The taxpayer can claim deductions u/s 80EEA while filing ITR if all the above-mentioned conditions are full-filled.
-Individuals/HUFs can claim 80EEA in any of the ITR forms, i.e. ITR 1, ITR 2, ITR 3 and ITR 4 depending upon their income sources.
-The due date for filing ITR is 31st July of the next FY if the tax audit is not applicable.
+The taxpayer can claim a deduction u/s 80EEA while filing ITR if all the above-mentioned conditions are fulfilled.
+Individuals can claim 80EEA in any of the ITR forms, i.e. ITR 1, ITR 2, ITR 3 and ITR 4 depending upon their income sources.

 Following are the supporting documents to claim 80EEA: